 You can set due dates for each workflow status to help meet your project's milestones.
 It also lets your team know what they need to do and when.

-You can manage your team's access to GatherContent from the People & Groups area, found by clicking on your avatar.
+You can invite people and manage your team's access to GatherContent from the People & Groups area.
+This can be found by clicking on the people icon, in the top right-hand corner of the page.

 To add people to GatherContent, their role should be created first as you need to apply this when sending the invite.
 Those invited will receive an email with an invite link inside.
 When they click the invite link, they'll be asked to set a password.

-Groups are used to organise your people, and to help you find people more quickly by splitting up a list i.e. internal teams, external agencies, legal team, etc.
+Groups are used to organise your people, and to help you find people more quickly by splitting up a list i.e. internal teams, external agencies, legal teams, etc.

 A role is a set of permissions, which can be applied to multiple people.
 This determines things like whether people can write content, edit item structure, or see everything inside a project they have access to.

-You can create as many custom roles as you like.
+You can create as many custom roles as you like with our Scale, Transform and Custom plans.

 You can drag and drop your people between groups to change this.